bananakid/amd-radeon-pro-5600m-boot-camp/README.md

 **Before you download or install, please double-check [AMD's official Boot Camp page](https://www.amd.com/en/support/kb/release-notes/apple-boot-camp) (maybe a newer version is available).**

-## Legal
+## Legal Notes

+I'm not responsible for any damage this software can cause to your computer or data.
+No binaries were modified via hex editing or any other means.
 All binaries are courtesy and property of Advanced Micro Devices, Inc.